 We know that cannabis has been a confusing issue in this country for a long time, with different states having their own laws, and with a long history of changing legal statuses.
 Up until 2014, hemp was classified as an illegal substance because cannabis as a whole was criminalized decades ago.
-This meant that whether a person had hemp or marijuana, they would be subject to legal penalty.
+This meant that whether a person had hemp or marijuana — two varieties of the cannabis plant, they would be subject to legal penalty.

 Then in 2014, the United States passed a law legalizing hemp cultivation among farmers throughout the country, as long as the farm was registered with the USDA, and as long as the hemp was grown for research purposes.
 This allowed hemp farmers to finally grow their crops in a lawful manner.

-According to the Farm Bill, hemp products are legal as long as they are tested to show they contain no more than 0.3% THC.
+According to the Farm Bill, hemp products are legal as long as they are tested to show that they contain no more than 0.3% THC.
 As previously stated, only about that amount occurs naturally in hemp anyway.
-The law also stated that all individual isolated cannabinoids with the exception of THC are legal.
+The law also stated that all individual isolated cannabinoids, with the exception of THC, are legal.